Close×

 Real estate project requiring the addition of municipal infrastructure

-Are you looking to develop a plot of land and your project requires investment to add or extend municipal services?
-The real estate experts at Laval économique will guide you through the various steps required to comply with the process demanded by Ville de Laval.
+Are you looking to develop a piece of land and your project requires investment to add or extend municipal services?
+Laval économique real estate experts will guide Laval économique through the various steps required to comply with the process mandated by the City of Laval.

-From project design to the conclusion of an agreement governing the provision of municipal services and cost-sharing, this process enables you to carry out public infrastructure extension work at your own expense, in accordance with municipal requirements.
+From project design to the conclusion of an agreement governing the provision of municipal services and cost sharing, this process allows you to carry out, at your own expense, public infrastructure extension work in accordance with municipal requirements.

-On this page, find out more about the steps required to obtain our coaching service, the process surrounding this type of project and much more.
+On this page, discover the steps required to obtain our support service, the process involved in this type of project, and more.

-Laval économique offers you an integrated, agile approach to land development in Laval.
-Based on a partnership approach, we enable you to:
+The service offered by Laval économique of an integrated and agile approach to support you in developing land in the Laval area.
+Based on a partnership relationship, we enable you to:

-• Comply with the requirements and regulations established by the City for this specific type of project, which is governed by a municipal works agreement.
+• Comply with the requirements and regulations established by the City for this specific type of project, governed by an agreement relating to municipal works.

 • Access a structured process, supported by Laval économique's team of real estate experts.

-• Benefit from exchanges between you, your consultants and the heads of the departments involved within Ville de Laval to help your project move forward.
+• Benefit from exchanges between you, your consultants, and the managers of the departments involved within the City of Laval to move your project forward.

-Our objective?
-To proactively oversee the progress of your project until you obtain the authorizations required to carry out infrastructure work under regulation L-12400.
+Our goal?
+To proactively oversee the progress of your project until you obtain the permits required to carry out infrastructure work under Regulation L-12400.

-Ville de Laval has decided to encourage contractors to carry out projects involving the extension or addition of municipal infrastructure and facilities required for real estate development.
-We therefore wish to support projects likely to be the subject of an agreement for municipal work under private project management (MOP).
+The City of Laval has decided to promote entrepreneurial initiatives to implement projects involving extensions and additions to municipal infrastructure and facilities necessary for real estate development.
+We therefore wish to support projects that are likely to be covered by an agreement relating to municipal works under private project management (MOP).

-Each project must clear various permissions and approvals to become eligible for our services.
-Here's an overview of the process and the associated steps:
+Each project must obtain various permissions and approvals to become eligible for our services.
+Here is an overview of the process and the associated steps:

 1